Mayyyuan/Car-evalution-theme-emotion/README.md

     Multi-target recognition;

+  code file:
-  main file: You can train and predict by running this file.

-  util file: This file customizes a number of called functions,
-             including data processing functions, vocabulary generalization functions, etc.

-  model file: This file is used to configure the network architecture.
+  	main file: You can train and predict by running this file. util file: This file customizes a number of called functions,including data processing functions, vocabulary generalization functions, etc. model file: This file is used to configure the network architecture.

-  F1-socre file: This file is used to define F1-score, which is calculated according to the requirements of the competition.

-  val file: This file is used to convert the validation set file.
+  	F1-socre file: This file is used to define F1-score, which is calculated according to the requirements of the competition. val file: This file is used to convert the validation set file.